Cluster counts: calibration issue or new physics?: Cluster abundance and cosmology

-where, $P(k)$ is the linear power spectrum and $W(kR)$ is the Fourier transform of the top-hat window function.
+where $P(k)$ is the linear power spectrum and $W(kR)$ is the Fourier transform of the top-hat window function.
 As mentioned before, $\delta_c$ represents the critical value of the initial overdensity that is required for collapse at $z$, computed using the spherical collapse model.
-Although it can potentially be redshift-dependent, it is fairly constant for models close to \lcdm.
-As a consequence, most authors fix $\delta_c\simeq1.686$, its constant value in Einstein--de Sitter cosmology.
+In the most general case, this quantity is redshift-dependent although weakly in the $\Lambda$CDM paradigm \citep{1996MNRAS.280..638K} and with a weak dependency on cosmological parameters.
+In the following, we use the fitting formula of \citet{1996MNRAS.280..638K}.

-The original form of the function $\nu\mathcal{F}$ derived by Press \& Schechter is:
+The original form of the function $\mathcal{F}$ derived by Press \& Schechter is

-A more refined determination of $\mathcal{F}$ has been the subject of numerous investigations such as \cite{1999MNRAS.308..119S} (ST99 hereafter) who investigated the consequences of the non-sphericity of the collapse, while \cite{1991ApJ...379..440B} used the peak formalism and derived the so-called ``excursion set" theory as a generalization of the Press \& Schechter formalism.
+A more refined determination of $\mathcal{F}$ has been the subject of numerous investigations such as \citet[][ST99 hereafter]{1999MNRAS.308..119S} who investigated the consequences of the non-sphericity of the collapse, while \cite{1991ApJ...379..440B} used the peak formalism and derived the so-called ``excursion set" theory as a generalization of the Press \& Schechter formalism.
 Afterwards, continuous improvements of N-body simulations have allowed a more accurate determination for the mass function (cf. citations throughout this work).
-Two different approaches can be found in the literature : \begin{itemize}[noitemsep,topsep=0pt] \item[i)] the first approach uses the ST99 formula (or small variations thereof), which is based on the historically-first functional form of Press \& Schechter:
+Two different approaches can be found in the literature: \begin{itemize}[noitemsep,topsep=0pt] \item[i)] the first approach uses the ST99 formula (or small variations thereof), which is based on the historically-first functional form of Press \& Schechter,

-where $A$, $a$ and $p$ were parameters originally fitted by ST99 on a N-body simulation with Einstein-de Sitter cosmology; \item[ii)] the second approach formulates the mass function in terms of $\sigma$ rather than $\nu$ \citep[see e.g.][]{2001MNRAS.321..372J,2006ApJ...646..881W}.
-A widely used form is the one of \citet[][T08 hereafter]{2008ApJ...688..709T}:
+where $A$, $a,$ and $p$ were parameters originally fitted by ST99 on an N-body simulation with Einstein-de Sitter cosmology; \item[ii)] the second approach formulates the mass function in terms of $\sigma$ rather than $\nu$ \citep[see e.g.][]{2001MNRAS.321..372J,2006ApJ...646..881W}.
+A widely used form is that of \citet[][T08 hereafter]{2008ApJ...688..709T},

-where $A$, $a$, $b$ and $c$ were fitted on $\Lambda$CDM N-body simulations. \end{itemize}
+where $A$, $a$, $b,$ and $c$ were fitted on $\Lambda$CDM N-body simulations. \end{itemize}